GP-GAN: Towards Realistic High-Resolution Image Blending: Experiments

-\paragraph{User Study} Realism scores show the effectiveness of our method.
-To evaluate our method further, it is essential to conduct user study since image blending task is user-oriented.
-We randomly generate 500 images from Transient Attributes Database using annotated masks, apply different algorithms and obtain 2000 blended images as described in \textbf{Quantitative Comparisons}, see Figure~\ref{fig:visually_comparision} for examples.
-Then we collect the user assessments using the Amazon Mechanical Turk.
-Each time, a composited copy-and-paste image $x$ is shown to the subjects followed by three blended images produced by three different algorithms with $x$ as input.
-The subjects are told to pick the most realistic and natural image among these three blended images, as shown in Figure~\ref{fig:user_study}.
-Crowdsourced evaluation tends to be noisy.
-Thus data preprocessing needs to be applied before actual data analysis.
-For each composited image, we give a method one vote if it is picked more by subjects than the other method.
-The statistical result of the processed data is reported in Table~\ref{table:user_study}.
-GP-GAN is preferred by the majority users, which is consistent with the result of realism scores in Table~\ref{table:realism_score}.
+Realism scores show the effectiveness of our method.
+Since image blending is a user-oriented task, it is essential to conduct user study for evaluation.
+We employ Amazon Mechanical Turk to collect user assessments.
+Each time, a composite image $x$ is shown to the subjects followed by three blended images produced by three different algorithms.
+The subjects are told to pick the most realistic image among these three blended images, as shown in Figure~\ref{fig:user_study}.
+The statistical result of user study is reported in Table~\ref{table:user_study}.
+GP-GAN is preferred by the majority of users, which is consistent with the result of realism scores in Table~\ref{table:realism_score}.